saezlab/PHONEMeS-ILP/Examples/README.md

 * *resultsSIF.txt* is a *sif* representation of our model and it can be easily loaded and used by Cytoscape for visualization.

 * For a nicer visualization of our resulting network, run first the ```visualNetwork.R``` script of the Codes repository which will assign the node attributes to each of the kinases/phosphosites present in our model.
-Then, by "Import Table from File" in cytoscape, you import the resulting *nodesAttributes.txt* file.
+Then, by "Import Table from File" in cytoscape, you import the resulting *nodesAttributes.txt* file by making sure that the column containing the attributes is named ```nodesP```.

 * Then by “Import Styles” you import the visual properties by selecting the ```PHONEMeS_vizmap.props``` which can be found on the Results folder.